tomfrankkirk/tomfrankkirk.github.io/tours.md

 # **Tours**

-The following pages were generated using tourmapper, a Python wrapper for the Folium / Leaflet interactive mapping libraries.
+The following pages were generated using [tourmapper](https://github.com/tomfrankkirk/tourmapper), a tool for building interactive maps from GPS activity data using the Leaflet / Folium libraries.

 ## Tour de France